 To cultivate emotional resources, we must give when we don’t want to.

-It’s creating something where there’s nothing.
+It’s the act of creating something where there’s nothing.

-THAT – nobody can take from you!
+See, THAT is something that nobody can take from you!

-THAT – is class in action.
+THAT is being classy in action.

-I mean, we go home to ourselves at night (a large number of us), and we go home to the same old family and rarely to we seek out honest feedback from others about what our actions look like to them and what do our actions make them feel.
+I mean, we go home to ourselves at night (a large number of us), and we go home to the same old family and rarely do we seek honest feedback from others about what our actions look like to them, or ask them how our actions make them feel.

 Nowadays, we have to cultivate our courage to do that.
 It doesn’t just come because we’re part of a larger tribe of 50-100 people or more.

-And you know what’s so great about surrendering to doing this?
+Do you know what’s so great about surrendering to doing this?

-I mean to be able to do this, you may have to relax in to the fear and the uncertainty and the loneliness of the journey of changing.
+To be able to do this, you may have to relax in to the fear, the uncertainty and the loneliness of the journey of changing.